sriramab/tools/README.md

 + download ral_var folder

-+ on command prompt or terminal type the following
++ on command prompt or terminal, type the following

 ` python path_to_/ral.py path_to_/fileName.gaml `